AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Krzysztof Balejko - Student at Makers
+- Krzysztof Balejko - Student at Makers

 "I’ve found his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."

-Brooke - Student at Makers - After the training process review
+- Brooke - Student at Makers - After the training process review

 "This is impressive.
 You don't use the cards because you know the process very well and you know what you are doing at each step."

-Diptis Hadler - Student at Makers - Collaborated on the final project
+- Diptis Hadler - Student at Makers - Collaborated on the final project

 "It was clear that he can code fluently as soon after we settled on the technology stack we would use he did a large part of the code to reach our MVP.
 He then built on that and improved features, especially on the look and feel of the front-end, showing his skill in refactoring the initial deliverables."